|1994 Chamoions' League with AC Milan|

 CB: Fernando Hierro (Spain/Real Madrid)

-At one point, Hierro was Spain's all-time leading scorer and he was a center-back.
+At one point, Fernando Hierro was Spain's all-time leading scorer and he was a center-back.
 He was capped 90 times between 1989 and 2002, whilst appearing in four World Cups and two European Championships.
-For Real Madrid, he won three Champions' League titles.
-He is considered to be Spain's greatest defenders.
+For Real Madrid, he won three Champions' League titles in 1998, 2000 and 2002.
+He is considered to be one of Spain's greatest defenders.
+He had 89 caps.

 CB: Fabio Cannavaro (Italy/Juventus/Real Madrid)

-Fabio Cannavaro was the captain and perhaps, the best player of the 2006 World Cup winning team.
-He was one of the few defensive players to have won the Ballon Dd'or.
-He played for many clubs in his career, but his best years were with Parma, Juventus and Real Madrid.
+Fabio Cannavaro had 136 caps with Italy.
+He is the second-most capped Italian player of all time.
+He went to four World Cup Finals.
+He was the captain and perhaps, the best player of Italy 2006 World Cup winning team.
+He won the Silver Ball at that World Cupo Finals.
+He was also one of the few defensive players to have won the Ballon Dd'or.
+He played for many clubs in his career, but his best years were with Napoli, Parma, Inter Milan, Juventus and Real Madrid.

 CB: Alessandro Costacurta (Italy/AC Milan)

-Alessandro Costacurta was Franco Baresi's partner at central defense for both club and country.
-He was a long term serving member of AC Milan.
+Alessandro Costacurta was Baresi's partner at central defense for both club and country.
 He was a part of 5 Champions' League winning team for AC Milan.
-However, internationally, he only played 59 times for Italy largely because of injuries.
-He went to both 1994 and 1998 World Cup Finals.
+However, he only played 59 times for Italy because largely of injuries.
+He went to two World Cup Finals (in 1994 and 1998), as well as a European Championship in 1996.
+With Italy, he managed to reach the 1994 World Cup Final, which was lost against Brazil on penalties.

-Maldini was considered the greatest leftback of all-time.
+Paolo Maldini was considered the greatest leftback of all-time.
 He won 26 trophies in his 25 year career with AC Milan, including 5 Champions' league trophies.
 With the Azzurri, Maldini took part in three European Championships, and four World Cups.
-He reached the finals of the 1994 World Cup and Euro 2000.
+He reached the finals of the 1994 World Cup and the European Championship in 2000.
 He was capped 126 times for Italy.

 LB: Roberto Carlos (Brazil/Real Madrid)